paragkatkar/katacoda-scenarios-1/understanding-k8s-rbac/step3.md

 `kubectl get pods`

-You can think of the sentence above as sentence in which the "noun" is the current `user` defined in the `current-context`.
+You can think of the sentence above as one in which the "noun" is the current `user` defined in the `current-context`.
 The verb is `get` and the object is `pods`.

 This is the fundamental concept behind the Kubernetes security framework.
 A user or group is given permission to perform actions (illustrated as `operations` in the figure above) upon certain 'resources'.
 The association to `operations` to `resources` is what is known as a `Role`.

-The assignment of a `Role` to a subject -- a user, group or even a services (process) -- is the purpose of a `RoleBinding`.
+The assignment of a `Role` to a subject -- a user, group or even a service (process) -- is the purpose of a `RoleBinding`.

 The
  **Next Up:** Understanding Kubernetes Roles